Fresh Strawberry Bars

 - Pour the strawberry mixture over the warm crust and return to the oven.
 Bake for 25-30 minutes until the center is soft, but set.
 Cool to room temperature.
 Then cover and chill for at least 3 hours.

-- To serve: Lift the paper edges, taking the whole strawberry bar sheet out of the pan.
+- Lift the paper edges, taking the whole strawberry bar sheet out of the pan.
 Peel back the edges of the paper, then trim the rough edges of the strawberry bars.
 Cut into 15 squares.
 Dust with powdered sugar and top each square with a slice of fresh strawberry.